Connect with us

 BSB claims that it assembled the entire structure in the space of 19 working days, building upwards at a rate of three storeys per day.

-“This is definitely the fastest speed in our industry,” BSB vice-president Xiao Changgeng said, adding that the structure is safe and can withstand earthquakes.
+“This is the fastest speed in our industry,” BSB vice-president Xiao Changgeng said, adding that the structure is safe and can withstand earthquakes.

 However, it should be noted that in prefabrication, over 95 per cent of the engineering work is completed in a factory – meaning the Mini Sky City was completed before groundbreaking was done on-site.